Memphis, Tennessee: Postwar years, Reconstruction and Democratic control

-Historian Barrington Walker suggests that the Irish rioted against blacks because of their relatively recent arrival as immigrants and the uncertain nature of their own claim to "whiteness"; they were trying to distinguish themselves from blacks in the underclass.
+Historian Barrington Walker suggests that the Irish rioted against blacks because of their relatively recent arrival as immigrants and the uncertain nature of their claim to "whiteness"; they were trying to distinguish themselves from blacks in the underclass.
 The main fighting participants were ethnic Irish, decommissioned black Union soldiers, and newly emancipated African-American freedmen.
-Walker suggests that most of the mob was not in direct economic conflict with the blacks, as by then the Irish had attained better jobs, but were establishing social and political dominance over the freedmen.
+Walker suggests that most of the mob was not in direct economic conflict with the blacks, as by then the Irish had attained better jobs but were establishing social and political dominance over the freedmen.

-Unlike the disturbances in some other cities, ex-Confederate veterans were generally not part of the attacks against blacks in Memphis.
+Unlike the disturbances in some other cities, ex-Confederate veterans generally did not attack blacks in Memphis.
 As a result of the riots in Memphis, and a similar one in New Orleans, Louisiana in September, Congress passed the Reconstruction Act and the Fourteenth Amendment to the U.S. Constitution.

 Yellow fever epidemics

 In the 1870s, a series of yellow fever epidemics devastated Memphis, with the disease carried by river passengers traveling by ships along the waterways.
 During the Yellow Fever Epidemic of 1878, more than 5,000 people were listed in the official register of deaths between July 26 and November 27.
 The vast majority of these deaths were from yellow fever, making the epidemic in the city of 40,000 one of the most traumatic and severe in urban U.S. history.
 Within four days of the Memphis Board of Health's declaration of a yellow fever outbreak, 20,000 residents fled the city.
 The ensuing panic left the poverty-stricken, the working classes, and the African-American community at the most risk from the epidemic.
 Those who remained relied on volunteers from religious and physician organizations to tend to the sick.
-By the end of the year, more than 5,000 were confirmed dead in Memphis.
+Memphis confirmed more than 5,000 deaths by the year's end.
 The New Orleans health board listed "not less than 4,600" dead.
 The Mississippi Valley recorded 120,000 cases of yellow fever, with 20,000 deaths.
-The $15 million in losses caused by the epidemic bankrupted Memphis, and as a result, its charter was revoked by the state legislature.
+The epidemic's $15 million in losses bankrupted Memphis, leading the state legislature to revoke its charter.